Medical expert of the article

 Drugs

-Prophylaxis and prognosis of acute gout
+Prevention and prognosis of acute gout

-However, without treatment, acute gout will become chronic with the destruction of articular surfaces and deformation of the joints.
+However, without treatment, acute gout will become chronic with destruction of the articular surfaces and deformation of the joints.